 Call Expert Packers & Movers at Your Address

 Enter your postcode to view our rates and availability in your area.

 Size of the box for packing glasses

 You can pack glasses in any card box, but we suggest you do it in a specialised box for glasses.
 In practice, this is just a standard moving box with a separator (divider), reducing friction between each glass.
 The standard size of a moving box is 355 x 355 x 355 mm for medium-sized boxes and about 457 x 457 x 457 mm for large ones.

 You should be very careful not to exceed a weight of more than 20kg when packing a moving box as it’s not designed to hold loads higher than this.

-To make sure you’ll get the type and amount of boxes you need, don’t hesitate to tell your expectations and preferences to the consultant when you’re booking the moving boxes and packing materials delivery service.
+To ensure you’ll get the type and amount of boxes you need, don’t hesitate to tell your expectations and preferences to the consultant when you’re booking the moving boxes and packing materials delivery service.

 The operator will tell you if they have the type of box you need.
-If they don’t have a separator for glasses, don’t worry – wrapping each glass in packing paper will provide the same effect as using a cardboard divider.
+If they don’t have a glass separator, don’t worry – wrapping each glass in packing paper will provide the same effect as using a cardboard divider.

 Ceramic objects are brittle but very firm.
 You won’t notice any deformations on the materials before it’s too late.
-When too much pressure is applied onto a ceramic surface, it does not change its form until it gets completely damaged.
-Some of the most important properties of the ceramics are:
+When too much pressure is applied to a ceramic surface, it does not change its form until it gets completely damaged.
+Some of the most important properties of ceramics are: